Table of Contents

 You can access these sounds by pressing on a button on the keyboard and hitting the corresponding key labelled with the desired instrument.
 Once you have selected the instrument, you can add reverb and chorus effects while playing them.

-This keyboard is targeted towards the beginner pianist practicing at home.
-The stereo speakers (12cm and at 6 watts each) on the piano are a little weak and lacking in punch and dynamics.
-It’s not powerful enough to fill a room and personally, I wouldn’t use the speakers if I’m intending to practice for a extended period- it just doesn’t sound satisfying, as someone who is used to practicing on an acoustic piano.
+Yamaha has designed the stereo speakers for the beginner pianist practicing at home.
+At 12cm and at 6 watts each, they are a little weak and lacking in punch and dynamics.
+It’s just not powerful enough to fill a room and personally.

 You can listen to the sound of the piano here.